-Still on the tasting trail in this area, Andrew Thomas is one of the Hunter’s most passionate wine makers producing 100% Hunter Shiraz and Semillon.
+Also on the tasting trail in this area find Thomas Wines where Andrew Thomas, arguably one of the Hunter’s most passionate wine makers, produces 100% Hunter Shiraz and Semillon.
 The Thomas cellar door is at Estate Tuscany on the corner of Hermitage Road and Mistletoe Lane, home of the Brokenback Bar serving wine, beer and spirits and with a cafe/tapas menu with nourish bowls, ribs, burgers, grazing plates.

 More Hunter Valley Itineraries

 Planning your time around a long lunch?
-Try Baume at the Bean Ean Complex, McDondald’s Road or Bistro Molines (bookings essential!) on Mount View Road for delightful French food in a wonderful setting on a hillside with views across the vineyards.
+Try Baume at the Ben Ean Complex, McDonald’s Road or Bistro Molines (booking well ahead essential!) on Mount View Road for delightful French food in a wonderful setting on a hillside with views across the vineyards.
 Locals love to celebrate significant anniversaries and birthdays here.

 This road is worth travelling just for the views – from Pokolbin follow McDonalds Road, stopping at the Small Winemakers Centre, then turn right following de Beyers Road to the Audrey Wilkinson Vineyard, a super-historic brand and one of the Hunter’s best vantage points.
 Back on McDonalds Road, Brokenwood make some of the best Hunter wines.

 Follow Broke Road west to the Broke-Fordwich designated wine area where Margan is in superb setting – perfect for a long lunch.

 Broke-Fordwich has many cellar doors to discover such as Whispering Creek.
 In the mood for a meandering drive, loop back through Wollombi, visiting the biodynamic Krinklewood vineyard on the way.

 Wollombi has its own vineyard trail including pretty Undercliff (wonderful birdlife wine labels by super-talented Janet Luxton).
-Noyce Brothers cellar door (run by the family of film director Phillip Noyce) is at Gray’s Inn between Café Panino (Bruno’s as it is known) and the photogenic Wollombi General Store.
+Noyce Brothers cellar door (run by the family of film director Phillip Noyce) at Grays Inn between Panino Caffe Restaurant and the photogenic Wollombi General Store.

 Note: Of course you mustn’t drink and drive so working out who tastes and who drives is essential to the plan or join a wine tour by limo, horse and carriage, vintage cars and by bike.